 What is a budget?

-A budget is a plan for your money based on your income, expenses, and a specific period of time.
-Having a plan for your money will enable you to do what you want and when you want, without going into debt.
+A budget is a spending plan based on your income and expenses over a specific period of time.
+Primarily, having a plan for your money will enable you to satisfy your obligations without going into debt.

-In other words, you can use a simple budget to manage monthly expenses, prepare for unexpected events, and achieve your financial goals.
+In other words, creating even a simple budget can help you manage monthly expenses, prepare for unexpected events, and achieve your long-run financial goals.

 How do I decide what budget is best for me?